Tankel/Dungeon-dash-Unity/README.md

    ```
 3. Open **Unity Hub**, click **Add**, select the cloned folder, then launch the project.
 4. Press **Play** in the Unity Editor to start.

-## Contributions

-Contributions are welcome!
-If you find a bug or have an idea, please open an issue or submit a pull request.
-For major features, start a discussion in Issues first.